 Beep beep.
 Beep beep.

-That's the sound of the simulation gathering enough data to step forward another ten years.
+That's the sound of the simulation gathering enough data to step forward another 10 years.
 Now, the cracks have spread.
 The world is increasingly polluted.
 The optimism is gone.
-A police state is emerging, and a cult establishing a lot of power within the disenfranchised people.
+A police state is emerging, and a cult establishing power among the disenfranchised people.

 Beep beep.
 Beep beep.

-Another ten years.
+Another 10 years.
 Public executions on television.
 Social castes.
 A brutal police state.
-Perry's son is sucked into the cult, the Church Of God's Word.
+Perry's son is sucked into the cult, called the Church Of God's Word.
 Water has become effectively undrinkable, and there's not a can of Brawndo to be found anywhere.

 Beep beep.
 Beep beep.